outandbackoutdoor/colorimetry/colorimetry/resources/README.md

 `get_nearby_colors_with_rgb_tuple_int()`

 Returns colors considered to be similar to the queries color.
-The 'best' match will come from this group (if it's not just black, white, or grey).
+The 'best' match will come from this group (if it's not just black, white, or gray).

 `classify_outliers_with_rgb_tuple_int()`

-Classifies the given color as black, white, or grey.
+Classifies the given color as black, white, or gray.
 If none of these apply, then returns None.
 Depends on thresholds config in `colorimetry.config.color`.

 `find_nearby_color_distances_and_names()`